wellcontent/wellcontent.github.io/_posts/2022-04-02-words-of-welcome.md

 background: '/img/posts/01.webp'
 ---

-*Welcome to Well&Content!
-Prepare for creator insights and life lessons, with a focus on wellbeing in the online space.*

 My name's Chloe, and I'm the person behind Well&Content.

 I've spent **5+ years creating content** on the livestreaming platform [Twitch](https://www.digitaltrends.com/gaming/what-is-twitch/).
 I also started creating on YouTube quite recently.